-Many companies are shifting from traditional project management to more agile environments, in order to operate at the speed required by today’s competitive market.
+Many companies are shifting from traditional project management to more agile PLM environments, in order to operate at the speed required by today’s competitive market.
 Bringing new methodologies and tools into your organization can increase productivity, boost efficiency, and help you make better, faster decisions.
 But we’ve all been there: getting everyone on board is often a challenge.

 Agile is a big change in the way people work.